HFG43/HFG43/README.md

 </p>
 <br>

-### Hi there 👋 My name is Hernán, and I'm a Full-stack developer proficient in Ruby on Rails, JavaScript, and PostgreSQL.
-I have also gained experience with React, and CSS3 through projects at Microverse, where I have worked remotely doing pair programming with professionals from around the globe.
+### Hi there 👋 My name is Hernán, and I'm a Full-stack developer proficient in Ruby on Rails, Go, JavaScript, and PostgreSQL.
+I have also gained experience with React and CSS3 through projects at Microverse, where I have worked remotely doing pair programming with professionals from around the globe.
 <br>
 My main goal is to work as a remote Back-end or Full-stack developer specializing in sales apps, e-commerce, and tech solutions for businesses.

-- I'm looking for new working opportunities!
+- I'm open to new working opportunities!
 - I’m looking forward to collaborating on open-source projects in Ruby on Rails

 - LinkedIn [LinkedIn profile](https://www.linkedin.com/in/hernanguemes/)